aztecyt2022/Bo2-mod-menu/README.md

-Renamed back to README.md as github cannot read any other format for live updates :c sad face
-# Bo2-mod-menu github update 1
+# Bo2-mod-menu github update 1.1
+Updates to the menu will be posted below....
+New updates will be added to the rep...

 New download for the bo2 mod menu that was created for xbox 360(RGH) and ps3(CFW)

 Version 1.4.2
+Readme revision 2

-+Save and load pos tp added
++Save and load pos tp added.

-+Admin Sub menu disabled
++Admin Sub menu Removed.

-+added rank 55
++added rank 55.

-+added prestige master
++added prestige master.

-+added suicidebomb
++added suicidebomb.

-+U.I Improvements
++U.I Improvements.

-Updates to the menu will be posted below....
-New updates will be added to the rep...

-Noted:
-Admin Build tab disabled in this version to prevent spamming and crashing!
++Color fixes.

-Color fixes.
++Some Minor U.I fixes.